GeoscienceAustralia/eo-tides/paper/paper.md

 ## Combining tides with satellite data

 The [`eo_tides.eo`](https://geoscienceaustralia.github.io/eo-tides/api/#eo_tides.eo) module integrates modelled tides with `xarray`-format satellite data.
-For tide attribution, `eo-tides` offers two approaches that differ in complexity and performance: `tag_tides` assigns a single tide height per timestep for small-scale studies, while `pixel_tides` models tides spatially and temporally for larger-scale analyses, producing a unique tide height for each pixel in a dataset {tab:tide_stats}.
+For tide attribution, `eo-tides` offers two approaches that differ in complexity and performance: `tag_tides` assigns a single tide height per timestep for small-scale studies, while `pixel_tides` models tides spatially and temporally for larger-scale analyses, producing a unique tide height for each pixel in a dataset (\autoref{tab:tide_stats}).

 These functions can be applied to free and open satellite data for any coastal or ocean location on the planet, for example using data loaded from the cloud using the [Open Data Cube](https://www.opendatacube.org/) and SpatioTemporal Asset Catalogue [@stac2024].